renovatebot/renovate/docs/development/style-guide.md

 would not
 ```

-For contractions like "manager's", "file's", and "Renovate's" often require rewriting the sentence.
-Therefore, those words do not have an example listed above.
+Avoid possessives like `manager's` or `file's`, if needed rewrite the sentence.

 ## Avoid manually ordering numbered lists